robfig/play-coffee/README.md

 ## Objective

-The goal is to make [CoffeeScript](http://jashkenas.github.com/coffee-script/) frictionless to use with [Play!](http://www.playframework.org) web framework.
+The goal is to make [CoffeeScript](http://jashkenas.github.com/coffee-script/) frictionless to use with [Play!](http://www.playframework.org) web framework, including both flavors (Java and Scala).

 ## Overview

 This module integrates [Play!](http://www.playframework.org) with [Coffee script](http://jashkenas.github.com/coffee-script/).
 It uses [JCoffeeScript](https://github.com/yeungda/jcoffeescript) to run the Coffee compiler (which is written in Coffee) on [Rhino](http://www.mozilla.org/rhino/).
+It provides both Java and Scala support.

 This module provides two ways to write Coffee: